-DNA or Deoxyribonucleic acid is the hereditary material present in all the organisms.
+DNA or Deoxyribonucleic acid is the hereditary material present in all organisms.
 It is located within the nucleus of a cell and contains the instructions an organism needs to develop.

-It is a double-stranded, helical structure composed of 4 nucleotide bases, purines (Adenine and Guanine), and pyrimidines (Thymine and Cytosine).
-The DNA strands are anti parallel.
+It is a double-stranded, helical structure composed of 4 nucleotide bases, purines (Adenine and Guanine) and pyrimidines (Thymine and Cytosine).
+The DNA strands are anti-parallel.

 The structure and chemical composition of the DNA in both the eukaryotic and prokaryotic cells are different.
 The prokaryotic cells have no nucleus, no organelles and a very small amount of DNA.
-On the other hand, the eukaryotic cells have nucleus and cell organelles, and the amount of DNA present is large.
+On the other hand, the eukaryotic cells have nuclei and cell organelles, and the amount of DNA present is large.

 Also Read: Cell Organelles

 The below table gives a better understanding of the difference between eukaryotic and prokaryotic DNA.

 Prokaryotic DNA vs Eukaryotic DNA